 Brain Is Not Prepaired for This Solitude

-We take this state of society for granted.
-However, the society has been this way only for an eye-blink in the human history.
+We take this state of society for granted, although the society has been this way only for an eye-blink in the human history.

 For millions of years human beings lived in packs, known as tribes.
 A tribe consisted of dozens of often loosely relative people.
 There were no houses with thick walls separating us from our tribe members.
 The canvas of our tent or a rock in a cave offered us the little privacy we had.
 No one lived solo or if they did, they didn’t live for long.

-We builded four thick sound proof walls to protect our privacy and to separate us from our own specie.
-The outcome is exactly the same as for zoo animals.
-Deprivation is a logical result of separating social animals from their tribes.
-Sadly, we have forgotten that things could be different.
+We built thick sound-proof walls to protect our privacy and to separate us from our own species.
+The outcome is similar to animals in a zoo.
+Deprivation is the logical result of separating social animals from their tribes.
+Sadly, we’ve forgotten that things could be different.
 We forgot that the privacy we so highly value, is what keeps us caged up.

 We need other people to reflect our thoughts and perspective of the world.
-Without other people we lose sense of reality and meaning of life.
-We don’t necessarily need to be great friends or touch the other one or even talk.
-Just a sight of another human being brings us energy.
-This is how our brain was constructed to react.
+Without other’s we lose the sense of reality and meaning.
+Even just a sight of another human being brings us energy.
+This is how our brain is constructed to react.

-I’m an entrepreneur doing digital marketing for companies.
+I’m an entrepreneur offering expert services at digital marketing.
 My company doesn’t employ anyone else at this stage, so I’ve gone a long way to find social groups and workspaces where I don’t go nuts from solitude.
-Lucky that I’ve met other people like me who would consider finding more communal solutions for living and working.
+Lucky, I’ve met other people like me, and some of them would consider finding communal solutions for living and working.

 Tribal Living for Modern Housing

-Communal living outside of close families is very marginal in Finland.
-There are some communal options with usually always strongly related to hippie lifestyle.
+Communal living outside of close families is marginal in Finland.
+There are some communal options but those are often related to hippie lifestyle.
 Some good experiences are made with communities of elders.

 Would you consider tribal lifestyle or communal living?